A Connecticut Yankee in King Arthur's Court (album): Reception

-Crosby’s in rare form for this album of tunes from the Connecticut Yankee flick.
-His work on the top ballad "Once" is more reminiscent of the Bing of the thirties than anything he’s done in a long while – and the song is a natural.
-(It’s done twice here – one by Bing as a solo and again as a reprise with Rhonda Fleming).
+Crosby's in rare form for this album of tunes from the Connecticut Yankee flick.
+His work on the top ballad "Once" is more reminiscent of the Bing of the thirties than anything he's done in a long while – and the song is a natural.
+(It's done twice here – one by Bing as a solo and again as a reprise with Rhonda Fleming).
 Other tune to watch is "Stub," which could have the makings of another "Swing on a Star".
 Also represented from the original cast are Murvyn Vye, Bill Bendix and Cedric Hardwicke.
 If picture is as big as advance word has it, then album is in.

-The album reached the No. 5 position in Billboard's album charts.
+The album reached the No. 5 position in Billboards album charts.

 Track listing

 These newly issued songs were featured in a 3-disc, 78 rpm album set, Decca Album A-699.